Visiting Hours: 9am-9pm Mon/Tues/Thurs/Fri

 The Garden City Hotel

 The Friends of the Port Washington Public Library (FOL) is dedicated to strengthening the ties between our library and community, and to advancing the library’s mission as a center for lifelong learning, information and culture.
 The Friends supports the library through volunteerism, fundraising, programming, outreach and advocacy.
-The FOL is an independent, nonprofit 501(c)(3) organization with its own volunteer board of directors.
+The FOL is an independent, nonprofit 501(c)(3) organization with its own volunteer board of directors (tax ID: 11-2165338).
 We are the library’s longest-serving support organization, founded in 1966.
 Please read our information brochure and consider DONATING now!
-To volunteer, please contact us at the email or phone extension above.

 Buy notecards of Old Port Washington and support the FOL – Click here!

-Contact us at fol@pwpl.org or at 516-883-4400, ext.
+Contact us at fol@pwpl.org or call 516-883-4400, ext.
 1108.